EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Paris dissects Melania's denial with the French appetite for power scandals and misconduct affairs
+Paris dissects Melania's denial with French appetite for power scandals and affairs of conduct

 Dominant angle identified — does not reflect unanimity of this country’s media

-Paris covers Melania's statement through three complementary angles painting a portrait of political crisis at the summit of American power.
-20 Minutes headlines with Melania's words — 'The lies must end' — placing the denial in the crime/scandal section.
-France 24, in English and French, adopts a more analytical tone detailing the denial of any Epstein ties and the refusal to identify as a victim.
-The French press is the only continental European outlet to cover the affair in two languages, reflecting both France 24's global audience and France's historical interest in scandals of power — from the DSK affair to the Matzneff case, Paris has its own complex relationship with such scandals.
+Paris covers Melania's statement through three complementary angles that sketch a portrait of crisis at the top of the American state.
+20 Minutes leads with Melania's words — 'The lies must stop' — placing the denial in the news/scandal section.
+France 24, in English and French, adopts a more analytical tone by detailing the denial of any connection to Epstein's crimes and the refusal to consider herself a victim.
+French press is the only outlet in the continental European pool to cover the affair in two languages, reflecting France 24's global audience but also France's historical interest in affairs of conduct in power circles — from the DSK case to the Matzneff affair, Paris has its own complex relationship with such scandals.
+France notes that Melania specifies meeting Donald Trump at a New York party in 1998, distancing their meeting from any Epstein network — a detail few other media outlets capture with such precision.

-French sensitivity to misconduct scandals in power circles
+French sensitivity to affairs of conduct in power circles

-Framing oscillating between crime story and political analysis
+Framing oscillating between news item and political analysis

 Discover how another country covers this same story.